Lipoma Removal NYC

 Your doctor may simply recommend continued monitoring of the lipoma if it is not bothersome or noticeably changing in size.
 However, for lipomas that are painful or rapidly enlarging, surgical excision is recommended for therapeutic removal of the lesion and diagnostic testing.
 Because lipomas are subcutaneous, diagnostic confirmation can only come through tissue analysis.
 A very rare cancerous counterpart, known as a liposarcoma, can also present as a subcutaneous “lump”, although liposarcomas are usually much larger and faster-growing.

-NYC Lipoma Removal
+Lipoma Removal Cost

 During your consultation, Dr. Tzu will assess the size, depth, and location of your lipoma and go over how the surgery will be performed.
 The surgery is an outpatient, in-office procedure.
-A local anesthetic is all that is needed for routine surgical cases and is injected within and around the operative site.
+Local anesthesia is all that is needed for routine surgical cases and is injected within and around the operative site.
 The skin is then carefully incised, and the tumor dissected from the adjacent tissue structure.
 The lipoma is removed, and the skin is sutured together with stitches.
 The procedure usually takes around 30 minutes to perform.
 Deeper and larger lipomas involve are more surgically complex and may take longer to remove.
 Generally, however, patients are back on their feet and able to resume work the same day or next day, depending on where the surgery is performed on the body.

 After the procedure, the excised tissue is always sent out for testing for diagnostic analysis.
 This is performed to confirm that the clinical diagnosis of lipoma matches the microscopic diagnosis of lipoma.